ibm-cloud-docs/Cloudant/offerings/pricing.md

 # Pricing

-{{site.data.keyword.cloudantfull}} allows you to scale your provisioned throughput capacity up and down, which is a reserved number of lookups, writes, and queries each second, allocated to an instance.
+{{site.data.keyword.cloudantfull}} gives you a way to scale your provisioned throughput capacity up and down, which is a reserved number of lookups, writes, and queries each second, allocated to an instance.
 The throughput capacity level is the maximum usage level.
-If you try to exceed the reserved capacity, an HTTP 429 status code is generated that indicates the application is trying to exceed its provisioned throughput capacity allowance.
+If you try to exceed the reserved capacity, an HTTP 429 status code occurs indicating that the application is trying to exceed its provisioned throughput capacity allowance.

 ## Pricing Examples